tpluscode/tpluscode.github.io/source/_drafts/publishing-polymerts-elements.markdown

 ---

 I love consuming [custom elements][elements] but writing them in [Polymer][polymer] with ES5 is far from ideal.
-ES6 ([or more correctly ES2015][es-naming]) offers some improvement but it is still not officially supported by the Polymer team and their toolset.
+ES6 ([or more correctly ES2015][es-naming]) ccould offer some improvement but it is still not officially supported by the Polymer team and their toolset.

 Thankfully there is [PolymerTS][PolymerTS] which offers a vastly improved Polymer API, mainly thanks to decorators.
-It also let's developers take advantage of ES6 modules but there is one problem: how do you publish element with dependencies both on JSPM packages and another elements from Bower?
+It also let's developers take advantage of ES6 modules but there is one problem: how do you publish element with dependencies both on JSPM packages and other elements from Bower?

 <!--more-->